 The number of randonneuring reports has been growing, so I feel they now deserve their own page.

-- My converted Raleigh fixed-gear
+- My converted Raleigh fixed-gear, which still lives in Boston.

 Bike-related tips